 9. David Villa:

-The position 9 goes to david villa.
+Position 9 goes to David villa.
 In his first season as a Valencian player, he scored 25 goals in 37 league games, which allowed him to finish second in the Pichichi standings, after Samuel Eto’o, close to winning the Golden Boot that season.
-His great performance with Valencia CF earned him the call and ownership in the 2006 World Cup in Germany .
+His great performance with Valencia CF earned him the call and ownership in the 2006 World Cup in Germany.

 Although the 2007-2008 season was not very prolific for the Spaniard, managed to lift his only title with Valencia CF, the Cup against Getafe CF.